joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 ### Chapter 3
 #### cin
-When using `cin`, remember these several things:
+When using `cin`, remember these few things:
   1. You must using `#include <iostream>` in order to use this.
 Note that `iostream` is shorthand for "input/output stream"
   2. You must use the namespace `std`.
 Go about this by either using `using namespace std;` or `std::` before `cin`.
   3. `cin` works by grabbing input up until it reaches either a space or new line (`'\n'`).
 It must grab